Cancer Biology, Developmental Biology

 University of Washington

-Dr. Moon is also a professor of pharmacology, as well as the William and Marilyn Conner Chair and founding director of the Institute for Stem Cell and Regenerative Medicine at the University of Washington School of Medicine, Seattle.
+Dr. Moon is also a professor of pharmacology, as well as the William and Marilyn Conner Chair and co-director of the Institute for Stem Cell and Regenerative Medicine at the University of Washington School of Medicine, Seattle.

 Randall Moon still talks excitedly about the scientific "gift" he received during the 1988 Christmas season.
 As a recently minted assistant professor at the University of Washington School of Medicine in Seattle, he decided, with collaborator Andrew McMahon (now at Harvard), to investigate what excess amounts of the wnt gene might do to a frog embryo.

 Their experiments led to two-headed tadpoles and frogs—quite an unexpected surprise.

 Moon's results mimicked those of Hans Spemann, who won the 1935 Nobel Prize in Physiology or Medicine for work that characterized tissue that organized structure formation in an amphibian embryo.
 When Spemann transplanted tissue from the head of an embryo into another region, the transplanted tissue induced another head to form.

 Since Spemann's 1920s work, however, little was known about molecules involved in allowing the embryo to take shape.

 In his 1988 experiment, Moon inserted RNA that coded for the Wnt protein into frog embryos, thus increasing the level of Wnt in the cell.
 The wnt gene, first identified in 1981 as a proto-oncogene causing mammary tumors in the mouse, had been shown to affect the orientation of cells within the fruit fly's embryo.
 Later in the 1980s, other groups found that wnt belongs to a gene family encoding secreted proteins.
 But it remained unknown how the protein acted.